stitchdata/docs/_getting-started/onboarding-guide.md

   - **Get to know your destination**.
 Every destination handles data differently, which will impact how Stitch loads and stores the data it replicates from your integrations.
 [Check out the Destination Data Loading guide]({{ link.destinations.storage.loading-data | prepend: site.baseurl }}) for the specifics on your destination.
   - **Get to know your SaaS integrations**, if you plan on connecting any.
 Just like destinations, every SaaS integration structures its data differently.
 How Stitch replicates and loads SaaS data depends in part on how that data is created and structured.
 [Our extensive SaaS integration docs]({{ site.baseurl }}/integrations/saas/) cover what Stitch will replicate and how.
   - **Invite your team.** [Loop in your colleagues]({{ link.account.team-members | prepend: site.baseurl }}) to set up integrations and get the data flowing.
-  - **Connect your analysis tool to your Stitch destination**.
-If your end-goal is to analyze or interact with the data Stitch replicates, you'll need an additional tool.
-Check out our [list of analysis tools]({{ site.baseurl }}/analysis-tools/) to find the visualization, analysis, or data science tool that's right for you.

   {{ more-help }}
 ---